notmadis/homelab/README.md

 - [x] Add installation script
 - [x] Add cronjob feature in the install script
-- [ ] Add homebox backup feature
-- [ ] Nginx and DNS setup, include readme for network
+- [x] Nginx and DNS setup, include readme for network

 ## More apps